cenkberry/MabelNetwork/README.md

 - Provides a rewarding system for user engagement and referrals.

 ## Note
 The original source code is stored privately on Mabel Network's own GitHub.
 You can visit the site at [https://mabelnetwork.vercel.app/](https://mabelnetwork.vercel.app/).

+Since the project is still in development, some code and credentials have been hidden.
+Therefore, you may encounter errors if you run the project, but you can still review the general code.

 Feel free to explore and contribute to this project!